The CST Bounce Universe model -- a parametric study: The contraction era in CSTB Universe

-It is convincing then to say that, with a contraction which can generate 120 e-foldings, the expansion era after the bounce can enjoy an analogous number of e-foldings\cite{reviews}.
-We can conclude that our bounce model solves the flatness problem by the 118 e-foldings in the contraction phase.
+where $m\sim\frac{1}{10}m_s \sim \frac{1}{100}M_p, \lambda \sim 0.25$.
+It is persuasive to say that, with a contraction which can generate 120 e-foldings, the expansion era after the bounce can enjoy an analogous number of e-foldings~\cite{reviews}.
+We can thus conclude that CSTB cosmology model solves the flatness problem by the 118 e-foldings in the contraction phase.

-\section{Conclusion and Outlook}
+\section{Conclusion and outlook}

 We present a viable alternative to inflation based on string theory utilising coupled scalar and tachyon fields in the D-$\mathrm{\bar{D}}$-brane system~\cite{CSTB}.
-The CSTB cosmos undergoes an extended period of tachyon matter dominated contraction in which a stable and scale invariant spectrum of primordial density perturbations is produced~\cite{CSTB2}.
-The model has a signature out-of-thermal-equilibrium production of dark matter which can be tested by the future array of dark matter detections~\cite{dm_bounce}, independently of cosmological observations.
+The CSTB cosmos undergoes a period of tachyon matter dominated contraction in which a stable and scale invariant spectrum of primordial density perturbations is produced~\cite{Li:2012vi, Li:2013bha}.
+The model has a signature out-of-thermal-equilibrium production of dark matter which can be tested by the future array of dark matter detections~\cite{Li:2014era, Cheung:2014nxi, Cheung:2014pea, Vergados:2016niz, Cheung:2016wik}, independently of cosmological observations~\cite{Cai:2014bea}.
 Exploration on matter production and baryon asymmetry genesis is well underway~\cite{matter, baryon}.
 We expect our success can inspire further studies on bounce models built from string theory or other quantum gravity theories.